Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Final-Steps.md

 * Press and hold the power button again until you get one beep, then a second beep and then let go of the power button.
 It should boot into recovery.
 * Select "6.
 System Update" to reinstall the firmware.

-Once your PS3 boots fine, copy the CFW you want to use to a USB drive and put it in a UPDATE folder inside a PS3 folder.
+Once your PS3 boots fine, copy the CFW you want to use to a USB drive and put it in a UPDATE folder inside a PS3 folder, make sure the file is named PS3UPDAT.PUP if it's not rename it.

 Check the Choosing a CFW section below if you don't know what CFW you want.